MEET “SARA MOON”

 MOVING ON TO GREATNESS.

-With the battle for the right to the Sara Moon name won, the decade that followed saw Bijan create well over 60 Sara Moon artworks for the Swedish publisher, Verkerke/Scandecor. where for many years he was their most successful artist.
+With the battle for the right to the Sara Moon name won, the decade that followed saw Bijan create over fifty Sara Moon artworks for publisher, Verkerke where for many years he was amongst their most successful artists.
 Not surprising, when you consider iconic works that included the like of ‘Claudia‘, ‘Hippy Girl‘, ‘Rocker Girl‘ and ‘Black Fury‘, to metion but a few.

 ALL GOOD THINGS …